whs92/docker-archiver-appliance/README.md

-# Docker-Compose Deployment of Archiver Appliance with Example IOC
+# Docker-Compose Deployment of Archiver Appliance

-This respository in an example deployment of my Docker image of the EPICS Archiver Appliance
+This respository in an example deployment of
-(on [Docker Hub][] and on [Github][]) bundled together with an EPICS example IOC and a Redis database.
+P.Klaus Docker image of the EPICS Archiver Appliance (on [Docker Hub][] and on [Github][]) bundled together with a Redis database.

 Redis is used for the persistance of the appliance configuration, see the [RedisPersistence class][].